This page contains QR codes in various sizes that link to the home page of this website, the sffiddles.org PR website

 A close visual inspection comparing the printed results with the ideal image will also help.
-If the individual black dots in the matrix are clearly separate and identifiable, it will probably be readable.
-If some of the dots are faint or dissapear altogether, or smear into adjacent white space, it will be more difficult to read.
+If the individual black regions in the matrix are clearly separate and identifiable, it will probably be readable.
+If some of the dots are faint or disappear altogether, or smear into adjacent white space, it will be more difficult to read.
 The code doesn't have to be perfect; it has redundant information built into it for error correction, but the better the printing the more reliably it will be read.

 If a code is to be read from some distance away, such as on a large poster, the code should be correspondingly larger.
 There are many variables that determine the minimum acceptable size under any given conditions, so the best approach is to try different sizes for the intended application.
 Printing a code in the proposed size on an inkjet or laser printer is a good way to test it, assuming the print quality of the final product will be at least as good.
 In one experiment, a 20cm (8") square QR code printed in black on plain white paper was readable at a distance of 7.5m (25') in good lighting using the Android ZXing Barcode Scanner scanner app on a Pixel 2 phone.

 Below are links to image files of QR codes for the SFSF website and our Facebook page.
 The SVG files are in Scalable Vector Graphics format.
 These can be resized in a layout tool without creating artifacts.
 Care must be taken, though, to retain the square aspect ratio.
 In many tools this can be done by holding the Shift or Ctrl key while dragging a corner control point of the image.